 Guam Community College is committed to providing a safe environment for students and employees.
 GCC can best perform its missions of teaching, training and public service when faculty, students, staff and visitors share a climate that supports a safe learning environment that is free from disruptive, threatening and violent behavior.
-Special Workplace Violence Policies and Procedures can be accessed in the GCC Student Handbook, at the Student Support Administrator's Office in Building B or at the Human Resources Office located in the Student Services & Administration Building, 1st Floor.
+Special Workplace Violence Policies and Procedures can be accessed in the GCC Student Handbook, at the office of the Associate Dean, Student Support Services, in Building B or at the Human Resources Office located in the Student Services & Administration Building, 1st Floor.